North Kalimantan: Transport

 Tarakan Airport also known as Juwata International Airport on the eponymous island serves the province, as well as an international ferry port with services to Malaysia from Tawau.
 There are no international land crossings – entrance into the mainland of the province is by ferry from Tarakan or by road from the south.
 Large stretches of the roads in this province are of unpaved muddy ditches.

 The airport area and runway is also shared with Suharnoko Harbani Air Force Base, a Type A airbase of the TNI-AU (Indonesian Air Force).
 The airbase is named after the former Minister of Industry of Indonesia, Suharnoko Harbani, who was also formerly an Air Force officer.
 Formed in 2006, the establishment of this air base is essentially part of the strategy and efforts to realize the defense of the country from the potential and development of threats that will threaten the Indonesia as well as the organization's demands from the Air Force Operations Command II in Makassar to facilitate control of its duties.
 Before the formation of the Air Base, there was already an Indonesian Air Force post which was under the Balikpapan Air Force Base but due to the development of situation and tension with Malaysia in Ambalat, the leadership of the Air Force decided to form a new airbase.
 Due to the airport is used both by military and civil aviation, so the apron is also used together.
 In July 2014, the airport authority initials to build 183 meters taxiway to the military apron which can accommodate 4 Sukhoi and 2 Hercules together and the project is predicted to be finished in December 2014.

 The Trans-Kalimantan Highway (Jalan Trans Kalimantan) was finished at early 2019 under the administration of President Joko Widodo.
 The route connects Pontianak, West Kalimantan with Tanjung Selor, the capital city of North Kalimantan.

 Government and administrative divisions

+Tree-cover loss year in North Kalimantan, 2001-2024, from the Global Forest Change dataset.

-North Kalimantan is divided into four regencies (kabupaten) and one city (kota), listed below with their areas and their populations at the 2010 Census and 2020 Census, together with the official estimates as at mid 2023.
+North Kalimantan is divided into four regencies (kabupaten) and one city (kota), listed below with their areas and their populations at the 2010 Census and 2020 Census, together with the official estimates as at mid 2025.